 Learn editing and proofreading strategies to make sure your work is ready to hand in.

 Checking your work is the last step in the writing process.
-You are checking to ensure that you have communicated the relevant content with clarity and accuracy, as well as used the appropriate style of writing for university, and followed the course guidelines for formatting.
+You are checking to ensure that you have communicated the relevant content with clarity and accuracy, used the appropriate style of writing for university, and followed the course guidelines for formatting.

 Editing your own writing is not the same as correcting someone else’s work.
 Often by the time you are ready to edit your own, you have probably read your essay so many times that you have trouble noticing the errors.